 Making mushroom ramen is very simple.
 A lot of the key ingredients are store cupboard staples, with just a few fresh ingredients that you will need on hand.
 Once you've got a handle on the basic instructions, you can also mix up the recipe and use up whatever fresh vegetables you have in the fridge.

-Our mushroom ramen soup recipe utilizes a mushroom broth made using dried versions.
-You can also add in fresh mushrooms for texture and flavor.
+Our mushroom ramen soup recipe utilizes a mushroom broth made using fresh mushrooms.
+You can also add in fresh dried mushrooms for texture and flavor.
 The soup also contains bok choy, but you can also add bamboo shoots, water chestnuts, or sliced bell peppers.

-In a nutshell, all you need to do is toss everything into a pot over medium-high heat and cook for around thirty minutes to warm it all through and soften the vegetables.
+In a nutshell, all you need to do is toss everything your vegetables and mushrooms into a pot with some oil and sautee and then eventually introduce your liquid ingredients and cook it over medium-high heat and cook for around thirty minutes to warm it all through to continue softening the vegetables.
 The flavor will marinate while cooking, ensuring a rich-tasting ramen soup that's loaded with vitamins and minerals.

 The preparation time is minimal, and the cooking requires very little attention, giving you some time to put your feet up.